 Through sing-along videos, games, coloring pages, and more,

 Canticos's bilingual preschool app exposes young toddlers to the basics of Spanish.
-Their adorable content, Kidscreen-nominated for Best Learning App is designed for children between the ages of 2-5, and there's plenty of downloadable games to keep little ones entertained offline as well.
-The app comes with a free 7-day trial to test drive the program.
+Their adorable content, Kidscreen-nominated for Best Learning App is designed for children between the ages of 2 to 5, and there's plenty of downloadable games to keep little ones entertained offline as well.
+The app comes with a free seven days to test drive the program.
 Afterwards, membership costs $6.99 a month or $57.99 a year for unlimited access to their regularly updated content.
 3 ABCmouse

 From reading and math, to social studies and science,

-ABCmouse offers instruction for children ages 2-8.
+ABCmouse offers instruction for children ages 2 to 8.
 It has a standards-based curriculum that was created by early learning education experts, and has over 850 lessons, 10 levels, and over 10,000 individual learning activities.
 The app has metrics that allow you to track your child’s progress, and also offers loads of videos, puzzles, games, and printables to make learning fun.
 4 PBS Kids Video

 You’ll find everything that you know (and love) from the TV station on